freebsd/freebsd-quarterly/2019q1/kernel-zlib.md

 the review.

 In order to use the latest zlib, version 1.2.11, work has been done to revisit all existing zlib uses in the system.
-Most of code works as with the newer version of zlib as is.
+Most of the code works with the newer version of zlib as is.
 The unzip code will need some conversion work to use the newer zlib.
 A few callers will be made simplier by using some newer APIs available in the updated zlib.
 There are some zombie programs that have been broken and I would